Facts about Brown Hyena

 Five Interesting Facts

 The Namib and Kalahari deserts’ harsh landscapes are where the brown hyena is most well-known.
-There, it might rove 30 miles per night in pursuit of food.
+There, it might roam 30 miles per night in pursuit of food.

 This resourceful species is primarily a scavenger, although it will also consume desert melons and ostrich eggs.